 This project aims to give impetus and attention to Europe’s cultural-political discourses, questions and perspectives.
 With “Europe takes part!”, we want to spark debates – and go beyond words.
 The project consists of three parts:

-- In our co-creative workshop series, we will develop digital tools to support arts and culture practitioners from across Europe.
+- In our co-creative workshop series, we have developed digital tools to support arts and culture practitioners from across Europe.

 What challenges does the arts and culture scene face – during the pandemic and in the future?
 How can digital tools strengthen cultural actors?
 What role can and should digital spaces play in the future of European cultural policy?

-A group of 30 diverse practitioners from the European arts and culture scene will gather in a co-creative workshop series to exchange about the challenges they face, the needs they have and what kinds of digital solutions could best support them.
-Based on the demand from this analysis, we will create a tech solution to support and connect European artists.
+A group of 30 diverse practitioners from the European arts and culture scene was gathering in a co-creative workshop series to exchange about the challenge they face, the needs they have and what kinds of digital solutions could best support them.
+Based on the demand from this analysis, we are creating a tech solution to support and connect European artists.

 Das Progressive Zentrum